JoeBillingsley/JoeTheAverage.github.io/public_draft/2017-07-16-HCI-NFV-and-SLAs-My-PhD-in-Plain-English.md

 I think of it like stacking bookshelves in a library.
 We have books (network functions) that we need to make available.
 Every shelf (computer) gives us a certain amount of space to place these books.
 People using the library want to be able to find their books as quickly as possible whilst we want to use as few shelves as possible.

 The first thing we have to do then is to make sure that we use all of the space we can.
-Books come in different same shapes and sizes.
+Books come in different shapes and sizes.
 If we just place the books on the shelves in any old order:

 <img class="center small-img" src = "{{ site.baseurl }}/img/2017-05-08-What-It-Is-Im-Doing/books_bad_config.png" alt = "A diagram of a book shelf filled with books but arranged so that not all of the space is being used">